thoughtbot/clearance/README.md

     def password=(new_password)
     end

 See [lib/clearance/password_strategies/bcrypt.rb](https://github.com/thoughtbot/clearance/blob/master/lib/clearance/password_strategies/bcrypt.rb) for the default behavior.
 Also see [lib/clearance/password_strategies/blowfish.rb](https://github.com/thoughtbot/clearance/blob/master/lib/clearance/password_strategies/blowfish.rb) for another password strategy.
 Switching password strategies will cause your existing users' passwords to not work.
+If you are currently using the SHA1 strategy (the previous default), and want to transparently switch to BCrypt, use the [BCryptMigrationFromSHA1 strategy](https://github.com/thoughtbot/clearance/blob/master/lib/clearance/password_strategies/bcrypt_migration_from_sha1.rb).

 Once you have an API-compliant module, load it with: